whitefusionhq/crystallized/README.md

 * `TargetsController` - lets you easily query child nodes in the light DOM using either selectors or explicit attribute-based identifies.

-Crystallized uses Ruby 3 and [Ruby2JS][ruby2js-url] to compile its source code to modern ES6+ JavaScript.
+Crystallized is written in [Ruby2JS][ruby2js-url], which is then compiled to modern ES6+ JavaScript.
+(You don't need Ruby/Ruby2JS installed to use Crystallized.)
 Crystallized can be used with _any modern JS bundler_ as well as directly in buildless HTML using `script type="module"`.

 Lit along with Crystallized works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.